 Now let's look at intermolecular forces.
 Take note, this is an important section on the MCAT because it can be used to predict trends and things like boiling point and the melting point.
 So make sure that you have this down pat.
 So the first of these intermolecular forces we'll look at are the London dispersion forces.
-Show Transcript
+Read full transcript

 And these involved are called induced dipoles.
 For example, if we have a long, straight alcane like this, and for an instant, let's suppose that all the electrons are on one side of the molecule.
 Once this happens, these electrons here will repel the electrons on this next molecule and induce a dipole here.
 So now we have a temporary induced dipole.